KelvinIkeka/Useful-Methods-Pandas/README.md

 # Useful-Methods-Pandas
-Cover some useful methods and functions built in to pandas.
+Covers some useful methods and functions built in to pandas.
 This is actually just a small sampling of the functions and methods available in Pandas, but they are some of the most commonly used.
 The documentation is a great resource to continue exploring more methods and functions (we will introduce more further along in the course).
 Here is a list of functions and methods we'll cover here:

 apply() method
 apply() with a function